Don't let winter steal your lawn's beauty. You can maintain a lush green carpet all year round with a few simple tricks.

 Overseed with Cool-Season Grasses

-If you see any patches or bare spots on your lawn, think about overseeding with cool-season grass.
+If you see any patches or bare spots on your lawn, consider overseeding with cool-season grass.

-These grasses are specially made to thrive in the cold and can help fill in any patchy spots.
+These grasses are specially made to thrive in the cold and help fill patchy spots.

 Selecting the Right Grass Type for Your Climate